bismex/Awesome-person-re-identification/README.md

 ### :high_brightness: Updated 2019-06-03
 - The github page for "Query-guided End-to-End Person Search" has been updated.
 - The github page for "Dissecting Person Re-identification from the Viewpoint of Viewpoint" has been updated.

+**I will immediately reflect the matter if it should be corrected.
+I hope this github page helps many people with research purposes.**
+**Moreover, the latest papers are summarized in [my personal blog](https://bismex.github.io/).
+Unfortunately, they are written in Korean.**